8 Gutter Alternatives That Work as Well and Look Better

 The trench has to be lined with a waterproof lining and once a perforated pipe is placed at the bottom, the trench is filled with pebbles or gravel.

 Ground gutters are also called French drains or in-ground gutters and allow users to lay a network of pipes all around the house.
+These can also just be rock drainage ditches you build, too.

 Ensure that the trench is sloping away from the house, so that water doesn’t stagnate.
 Any rainwater falling from the roof hits the trench and travels via the pipe to reach the final destination—an underwater drain.